 The MC68HC11 has an INIT register which is used to remap internal RAM and registers to the beginning of any 4-K page of memory.
-Some applications may require register remapping, so it would be convenient if we could make a simple change to the macro definition file toaccount for this.
-The following line (part of hc11e20.h) allows us to do this:
+Some applications may require register remapping, so it would be convenient if we could make a simple change to the macro definition file to account for this.
+The following line (part of hc11f1.h) allows us to do this:

-#define REG_BASE 0x1000
+#define REG\BASE 0x1000